Have you checked out

 Grants for Non-Profits Community, Leadership and Environmental Legacy

-Grant portal was open for Community and Leadership Grants from January 10 – January 31, 2024 until 5:00 PM.
+Grant portal is open for Community and Leadership Grants from January 20 – February 3, 2025 until 5:00 PM.
 Don’t forget to sign up to our Non-Profit Network Newsletter to receive notice of future granting opportunities.
+Please note that 2024 Grant Guides remain posted below, however some changes are coming and applicants will be responsible for reviewing the updated guides when posted in the new year.

 Have questions?